-Some women will need more tests because they have an abnormal result
+Some women will need more tests because they have an abnormal result asked to come back for more tests after screening.

 The results letter may say you need more tests because the mammogram looks abnormal.
+About 4 in every 100 women are